huddyyeo/huddyyeo.github.io/_pages/about.md

 Research interests
 ======

-My work focuses a lot on computer vision models.
-I'm in the World Models team at Wayve so a lot of my work revolves around improving representation learning for embodied AI.
+My research focuses on computer vision.
+I'm in the World Models team at Wayve so my projects have been about improving representation learning for embodied AI.
-I've had a great time working on image segmentation, depth estimation, self-supervised learning and more!
-Generative AI is a huge interest of mine, and I've been working on diffusion models a lot recently.
+More specifically, I've had a great time working on image segmentation, depth estimation, self-supervised learning and more.
+Generative AI is a huge interest of mine, recently I've been working on diffusion models.

 Contact me!
 ------